buccaneerai/bottlenose/README.md

 You can use Bottlenose to...
 - Perform exploratory data analysis and data munging
 - Build data-intensive products and enterprise-ready data pipelines
-- Handle data streams
+- Handle data streams in real time
-- Train machine learning models (static or in real-time applications)
+- Train machine learning models in real-time
 - Write applications that are expressive, readable, easy to reason about and easy to test

 Bottlenose is a young project started in late 2019 so it has a limited but fast-growing feature set.
 It is maintained by an opensource community.
 It is also actively used and improved by a healthcare AI startup called [Buccaneer](https://www.buccaneer.ai), which is adding new modules frequently as their team develops them for enterprise SaaS data pipelines.